 A 4 wheeled walker helps you with walking when you can stand on both legs.
-If your health care provider has told you to be non, partial, or feather weight bearing, you can NOT use this walker.
-For these people, use what your health care provider has told you.
+If your healthcare provider has told you to be non weight bearing, partial weight bearing, or feather weight bearing, you can NOT use this walker.
+For these people, use what your healthcare provider has told you.

 You need to be able to learn to use the hand brakes and your hands need to be strong enough to squeeze the brakes.